-BT plc v Adamson & ors: The Employment Appeal Tribunal (EAT) approved an employment tribunal’s decision to award compensation for pension loss to transferred employees who had been unfairly dismissed in connection with the transfer of undertakings (TUPE) in BT plc v Adamson & ors.
+- Secured significant compensation for pension loss for transferred employees who had been unfairly dismissed in connection with the transfer of undertakings (TUPE) in BT plc v Adamson & ors.